Metrodome

 played the first game ever at the Metrodome on April 6, 1982.

-entire process only takes around four hours.
-A section of 7,600
+takes around four hours.
+A section of 7,600 retractable seats

-retractable seats formed the 23 foot high right field wall during
+formed the 23 foot high right field wall during a baseball game.

-a baseball game.
-However, theses seats are pulled out, allowing the
+However, theses seats are pulled out, allowing the capacity to be

-is the only air-supported dome and fans enter the park through
+air-supported dome and fans enter the park through revolving doors

-revolving doors that prevents the release of the air and keeps the
+that prevents the release of the air and keeps the dome

 upright.
 In order to remain inflated, the roof requires 250,000 cubic feet of air pressure per